- Fire Safety

 - Listen to local news broadcasts to insure tap water is safe to drink.

 - Document the damage by photos and written descriptions.
 Keep detailed records of cleanup costs.
-Report all losses to the Safety and Environmental Health Office for insurance purposes.
+Report all losses to the Office of Safety for insurance purposes.

 - To prevent a potential mold contamination problem, thoroughly dry, clean, or discard all items that have come into contact with flood waters.